 Unless you are.

 In which case, OMG TYRA BANKS READS MANGOBAAZ?

-2. Stop trying to Maya Khan every girl you see
+2. Stop trying be nosy into every girl you see’s business

 Is she living alone in another city for work?
 Has she popped out baby number 3 on her 3rd wedding anniversary?
 Is she dating her sixth guy this month?
 Not.
 Your.
 Business.